Speakeasy (1929 film)

-Speakeasy is a 1929 American sound (All-Talking) pre-Code sports drama film directed by Benjamin Stoloff and adapted by Frederick Hazlitt Brennan and Edwin J. Burke.
+Speakeasy is a 1929 American pre-Code sports drama film directed by Benjamin Stoloff and adapted by Frederick Hazlitt Brennan and Edwin J. Burke.
 The picture was produced and distributed by Fox Film Corporation.
 Lola Lane and Paul Page played the lead roles.
 John Wayne had a minor role in the film as a speakeasy patron.
 All film elements to this movie are considered lost, but Movietone discs of the soundtrack survive.

 Plot

 In the bustling newsroom of a New York daily, tempers flare.
-A staff reporter has bungled a story, and the irate City Editor (Erville Alderson) threatens to fire him.
-Amid the chaos, spirited young journalist Alice Woods (Lola Lane) pleads for a chance to prove herself.
-She convinces the editor to let her pursue an exclusive interview with middleweight champion Paul Martin (Paul Page), a college-educated pugilist who, win or lose, intends to retire after his upcoming fight.
+A staff reporter has bungled a story, and the irate City Editor threatens to fire him.
+Amid the chaos, spirited young journalist Alice Woods pleads for a chance to prove herself.
+She convinces the editor to let her pursue an exclusive interview with middleweight champion Paul Martin, a college-educated pugilist who, win or lose, intends to retire after his upcoming fight.

-Alice sets out with fellow reporter Cy Williams (Stuart Erwin), whose sluggish, deadpan wit provides comic counterpoint.
+Alice sets out with fellow reporter Cy Williams, whose sluggish, deadpan wit provides comic counterpoint.

 That evening, Martin steps into Madison Square Garden before a roaring crowd.
 The arena, captured with Fox Movietone’s cameras, is shown in thrilling actuality—thousands of fans, the clang of the bell, the blows landing.
 Martin, however, falters and loses his title.

-Afterward, Alice and Cy track him to his hangout, a bustling underground speakeasy run by Min (Helen Ware), a tempestuous and sharp-tongued hostess who knows all the rackets.
+Afterward, Alice and Cy track him to his hangout, a bustling underground speakeasy run by Min, a tempestuous and sharp-tongued hostess who knows all the rackets.
 The entrance is disguised as a telephone booth, and a hidden peephole scan admits the pair inside.

 Inside, smoke, chatter, and jazz fill the room.
-A sultry café singer, Mazie (Sharon Lynn), entertains by singing, her flirtatious manner matched by her fickle affections.
-Around the tables sit mobsters, gamblers, and hangers-on—including the cynical speakeasy pianist (Henry B. Walthall), who has seen too much of life but still provides a melancholy running commentary through music.
+A sultry café singer, Mazie, entertains by singing, her flirtatious manner matched by her fickle affections.
+Around the tables sit mobsters, gamblers, and hangers-on—including the cynical speakeasy pianist, who has seen too much of life but still provides a melancholy running commentary through music.

-At the center is Cannon Delmont (Warren Hymer), Martin’s crooked manager.
+At the center is Cannon Delmont, Martin’s crooked manager.
 Delmont runs rackets, protects speakeasies, and has a yen for Alice.
 He resents her presence, insults her, and works to keep Martin under his control.

 At first, Martin rebuffs Alice, weary of newspapermen and suspicious of her motives.
 But Alice’s sincerity disarms him.
 She reveals what she has uncovered: Delmont has been double-crossing him, arranging fixes and profiting at Martin’s expense.
 With her encouragement, Martin regains his pride and considers fighting again, not just for himself but to prove his worth.